areaDetector/areaDetector/INSTALL_GUIDE.md

 application.
 To build the library only EPICS base and asynDriver are required.
-To build the IOC application the [synApps](http://www.aps.anl.gov/bcda/synApps) modules AUTOSAVE, BUSY, CALC, and SSCAN are required.
+To build the IOC application the [synApps](http://www.aps.anl.gov/bcda/synApps) modules AUTOSAVE, BUSY, CALC, DEVIOCSTATS, and SSCAN are required.
 The most recent release of the synApps modules is recommended.

 EPICS base, asyn and the synApps modules must be built before building